cbmarcum/lazybones/README.md

 To see what templates you can install, run

-    lazybones list
+    skeletor list

 This will list all aliases and remote templates.
 If you want to see what templates you have cached locally, run

-    lazybones list --cached
+    skeletor list --cached

 In fact, `--cached` is implied if Lazybones can't connect to the internet.

 You can also find out more about a template through the `info` command:

-    lazybones info <template name>
+    skeletor info <template name>

 This will print a description of the template and what versions are available for it.
 If you're offline, this will simply display an error message.

 ## Configuration

-Lazybones will run out of the box without any extra configuration, but the tool does allow you to override the default behaviour via a fixed set of configuration options.
+Skeletor will run out of the box without any extra configuration, but the tool does allow you to override the default behaviour via a fixed set of configuration options.
 These options can be provided in a number of ways following a set order of precedence: